Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 * Talk about not needing to create a sub class of TransformOptions, or the need to marshal and un marshal TransformOptions.
-* Talk about being able to run legacy transformers, local transforms and and the Transform service at the same time.
-* Talk about creating pipelines in json rather than Spring or via values in transformer.properties.